 You didn't expect life to feel this way.
-You want to feel like you've got things under control, but instead you feel overwhelmed.
+To everyone else it looks like you’ve got your shit together, but inside you're falling apart.

 Psychologist in Duluth, GA